gvtsch/gvtsch.github.io/content/Blog/LangChain/ReAct.md

 )
 ```

-The Python REPL (Read-Eval-Print Loop) tool allows the agent to execute Python code directly.
-This is particularly useful for precise calculations, data manipulation, testing hypotheses, or complex logical operations where an LLM alone might be prone to errors.
-It acts as a "calculator on steroids" and "logic engine."
-We will see this in the example below.
+This tool lets the agent execute Python code directly.
+Super useful for calculations, data manipulation, or any logic where you need precision – things that LLMs can be unreliable at.

 #### Wikipedia

-Here’s how you set up the Wikipedia tool.
+Here's how you set up the Wikipedia tool:

 ```python
 api_wrapper = WikipediaAPIWrapper()